EllieMartin12/SE-Sum-1/README.md

 ![Lo-fi Design](https://github.com/EllieMartin12/SE-Sum-1/blob/EllieMartin12-Prototype/LO-FI%20Design.jpg)

-_Figure 4: An initial, low fidelity sketch of the app_
+_Figure 4: An initial, low fidelity sketch of the app._

 As shown, the low-fi design indicates a clear, user-friendly design.
 Equipped with a straightforward login page, the app will then transition to an inventory tracker where meal counts are logically and visually shown.
 The use of colours helps differentiate between meals, enhancing usability, whilst pie charts allow data to be interpreted at a glance (Hartson and Pyla, 2019).